 Voron Zero is very small.
-The build plate is just 12 x 12 cm and you may wander why building a printer with such small print volume.
+The build plate is just 12 x 12 cm and you may wonder why building a printer with such a small print volume.
 For my printing usage the advantages are clear:

 - this will make an excellent secondary printer for smaller parts

-- it is high speed, precision CoreXY machine
+- it is a high-speed, precision CoreXY machine

-- the design is simplified – no need of an ABL for example for this small bed
+- the design is simplified – no need for an ABL for example for this small bed

 - energy efficient printer – power consumption is only 150W